122nd Fighter Squadron: Louisiana Air National Guard

-The wartime 885th Bombardment Squadron was re-designated as the 122nd Bombardment Squadron and was allotted to the Louisiana Air National Guard on 24 May 1946.
-It was organized at New Orleans Lakefront Airport, Louisiana and was extended federal recognition on 5 December 1946 by the National Guard Bureau.
-The 122nd Bombardment Squadron was bestowed the history, honors, and colors of the 885th Bombardment Squadron and all predecessor units.
+The wartime 885th Bombardment Squadron was redesignated the 122nd Bombardment Squadron and was allotted to the Louisiana National Guard on 24 May 1946.
+It was organized at New Orleans Municipal Airport, Louisiana and was extended federal recognition on 5 December 1946.

-The squadron was equipped with B-26 Invader light bombers and was allocated to the Tenth Air Force, Continental Air Command.
+The squadron was equipped with Douglas B-26 Invader light bombers and was allocated to the Tenth Air Force, Continental Air Command.
 The squadron was equipped with 25 aircraft, mostly Douglas B-26C Invaders, but a few "B" models as well, most of the aircraft assigned were newly manufactured at the Douglas plant in Tulsa, Oklahoma at the end of World War II and were never assigned to any wartime units.

 During the postwar years, the Air National Guard was almost like a flying country club and a pilot could often show up at the field, check out an aircraft and go flying.
 However, these units also had regular military exercises that kept up proficiency and in gunnery and bombing contests they would often score better than full-time USAF units.
 The pilots practiced formation bombing with the B-26s as well as low-level intrusion and strafing.
 Parts were no problem and many of the maintenance personnel were World War II veterans so readiness was quite high and the planes were often much better maintained than their USAF counterparts.

-Korean War Federalization
+Korean War federalization

 With the surprise invasion of South Korea on 25 June 1950, and the regular military's complete lack of readiness, the ANG was mobilized into federal active duty.
 The 122nd Bombardment Squadron was federalized and ordered to active duty on 1 April 1951.
 By then most of the squadron's aircraft and many of its pilots had already been transferred to active-duty units and sent to Japan as replacement and reinforcing aircraft for B-26 units engaged in combat.

-The squadron was transferred to Langley Air Force Base, Virginia as part of Ninth Air Force, Tactical Air Command.
+The squadron was transferred to Langley Air Force Base, Virginia as part of Ninth Air Force, Tactical Air Command (TAC).
 The 122d became part of the 4400th Combat Crew Training Group, a temporary organization formed by TAC with the mission of training pilots in the B-26 for subsequent deployment to the war zone.
-The 122d was joined by the PA ANG 117th Bombardment Squadron.
+The 122d was joined by the Pennsylvania Air National Guard's 117th Bombardment Squadron.
 On 1 November 1952 the training unit at Langley was inactivated and returned to Louisiana State Control on 1 January 1953.

 Tactical Bomber mission

 Following the end of the Korean War, the B-26s began to be withdrawn from active service and replaced by jet-powered equipment such as the Martin B-57 Canberra and the Douglas B-66 Destroyer.
-The 122nd was re-equipped with former active-duty B-26s and continued training with the versatile light bomber under the Texas ANG 136th Fighter-Bomber Wing, being operationally gained by Tactical Air Command.
+The 122nd was re-equipped with former active-duty B-26s and continued training with the versatile light bomber under the Texas Air National Guard's 136th Fighter-Bomber Wing, being operationally gained by TAC.